citusdata/citus_docs/reference/useful_queries.rst

 Index hit rate
 --------------

 This query will provide you with your index hit rate across all nodes.
-Index hit rate is useful in determing how often when querying your indexes are used:
+Index hit rate is useful in determining how often indices are used when querying:

 .. code-block:: sql